pkp/pkp-docs/orcid/en/appendix-testing-orcid-sandbox.md

+---
+title: Testing in the ORCID Sandbox - ORCID Plugin Guide for OJS and OPS
+---

 # Appendix:  Testing in the ORCID Sandbox

 ORCID provides the option to test the ORCID plugin in a Sandbox environment before using it in the live Production environment of your OJS journal or OPS server.
 Testing the plugin in the Sandbox will allow you to do the following: